JeffersonLab/clara-docs/docs/clas/hands-on.md

 <div class="admonition note" markdown="1">
-Note that these are the default settings, and user can change them to point to different locations.
+Note that these are the default settings, and user can change them to point to different locations, with the exception of the logDir during the farm deployment.<br>
+During the farm deployment the logDir will be defined buy the $CLARA_USER_DATA environmental variable.
+In case $CLARA_USER_DATA/log is not defined or accessible Clara will default to the $CLARA_HOME/log.
 </div>

 Now let us switch to other workspace, or just simple exit the Clara CLI (`Ctrl-C`).